 Certain of our competitors have established or may establish strategic or strong relationships with TFT-LCD panel manufacturers that are also our existing or potential customers.
 Marketing our display drivers to such TFT-LCD panel manufacturers that have established relationships with our competitors may be difficult.
 Moreover, several TFT-LCD panel manufacturers have in-house design capabilities and therefore may not need to source semiconductor products from us.
 If our customers successfully develop in-house capabilities to design and develop semiconductors that can substitute for our products, they would likely reduce or stop purchasing our products.
-To sell new products, we will likely need to target new market segments and new customers with whom we do not have current relationships with, which may require different strategies and may present difficulties that we have not encountered before.
+To sell new products, we will likely need to target new market segments and new customers with whom we do not have current relationships, which may require different strategies and may present difficulties that we have not encountered before.
 Failure to broaden our customer base and attract new customers may limit our growth prospects.

-As AMOLED offer brighter color, near-perfect-black, less power consumption and thinner and lighter than TFT-LCD, it gradually penetrates mid to highend TFT-LCD market, especially the smartphone market.
+As AMOLED offer brighter color, near-perfect-black, less power consumption and are thinner and lighter than TFT-LCD, it gradually penetrates the mid to high-end TFT-LCD market, especially the smartphone market.
 AMOLED display and related DDICs have been dominated by Korean companies.
-The marketplace is increasing utilization of the OLED display for smartphone and other consumer electronics due to expanded AMOLED capacity as well as increased demand for under-display fingerprint technology that is only available in the AMOLED display for the time being.
-We are encouraged by the progress we have made, and our development which started from smartphone, and subsequently extended to wearable, tablet and automotive with Chinese panel makers.
-We believe AMOLED driver ICs will soon become one of the major growth engines for our small and medium display driver IC business.
+The marketplace is increasing utilization of the AMOLED display for smartphone and other consumer electronics due to expanded AMOLED capacity.
+We continue to gear up for the AMOLED driver IC development in partnership with major Chinese and Korean panel makers.
+In the first quarter of 2022, our flexible AMOLED driver and Tcon for automotive application has successfully ramped up for a customer's flagship EV model.
+In addition, our AMOLED for tablet is expected to commence mass production in 2022 with Chinese panel makers.
+As for smartphone, we continue to commit R&D resources to AMOLED driver ICs through engagement with top tier customers.
 However, we could not assure you the success of our AMOLED driver IC as we are unable to penetrate into the mass volume existing Korean supplier chain and/or find new AMOLED panel manufactures to design-wins our solutions into.
 AMOLED process maturity for the new manufactures and the possible specification change due to the immaturity of the AMOLED will also be a hurdle to our AMOLED share gain and success.